-- 5. Download Console installation components.
-Use the credentials provided by Aspera to download the installer. - 6.
-Install components.
+5. Download Console installation components.

+Use the credentials provided by Aspera to download the Console installer from the Aspera website: http://downloads.asperasoft.com/en/downloads/3

+6. Install components.

 Important: If you have set a custom database backup path with the SQL\EXPORT\DIR environment variable, execute the installer in the same command prompt (set SQL\EXPORT\DIR=db-export-path), so that the installer can use the variable.